princenyamadi/princenyamadi/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on flutter projects.
+- 🔭 I’m Prince and I love to code
 # DON'T DOUBT YOUR VIBE

 - 🌱 I’m currently learning flutter